A Scene #14 – #1

 A Scene #5a (in cooperation with Ienke Kastelein)

-On Saturday April 23, 2016 I will be standing in front of a butcher’s shopwindow at Meent 67a (51.923001N 4.4839874E).
-In my left hand I have the dog leash, my dog sits next to me.
-In my right hand I carry a red shopping bag, full of groceries.
-At exactly 14:20 CET I see a woman leaving a shoe store at the opposite side of the street.
-I recognise her and call her name (Ienke).
-She looks in my direction, smiles, waves her left hand.
-I put down my bag and wave back.
-I watch her walking hastily in the direction of the Binnerotte.
-She turns right and gets out of sight.
+On Saturday April 23, 2016 I was standing in front of a butcher’s shopwindow at Meent 67a (51.923001N 4.4839874E).
+In my left hand I had the dog leash, my dog sat next to me.
+In my right hand I carried a red shopping bag, full of groceries.
+At exactly 14:20 CET I noticed a woman leaving a shoe store at the opposite side of the street.
+I recognised her and called her name (Ienke).
+She looked in my direction, smiled, waved her left hand.
+I put down my bag and waved back.
+I watched her walking hastily in the direction of the Binnerotte.
+She turned right and got out of sight.

 Scene #5a is related to A Scene #5b